KassSTEM/instructional-design/README.md

 1. Make any necessary revisions to your course on Rise 360
 2. Delete everything in your Github repositiory except for your README file
-3. Follow instructions 1 - 5 in the section above
+3. Follow instructions 1, 2, and 4 in the section above

 Please note that if you no longer have access to Rise 360, you cannot update your course!